-- PSP 2017-2020 (maximum number of shares that may vest: 38,630): vesting will take place in May 2020, if the relevant service and performance conditions are met.
-The main conditions of this cycle are described in the 2016 Annual Report on Directors' Remuneration. - PSP 2018-2021 (maximum number of shares that may vest: 30,770): vesting will take place in May 2021, if the relevant service and performance conditions are met.
-The main conditions of this cycle are described in the 2017 Annual Report on Directors' Remuneration. - PSP 2019-2022 (maximum number of shares that may vest: 28,040: vesting will take place in May, 2022, if the relevant service and performance conditions are met.
-The main conditions of this cycle are described in the 2018 Annual Report on Directors' Remuneration.
+- PSP 2019-2022 (maximum number of shares that may vest: 28,040): vesting will take place in May, 2022, if the relevant service and performance conditions are met.
+The main conditions of this cycle are described in the 2018 Annual Report on Directors' Remuneration. - PSP 2020-2023 (maximum number of shares that may vest: 38,810): vesting will take place in May 2023.
+The 2019 Annual Report on Directors' Remuneration, published in February 2020, described the performance objectives to which the award was planned to be tied (which were growth in Adjusted EPS and Operating Cash Flow as well as Total Shareholders Return relative to a comparator group).
+However, after the COVID-19 outbreak in March, in light of extreme difficulty with long-term financial objective setting, the Board of Directors decided to link 100% of the incentive to the relative TSR objective.